Tax Guide for Manufacturing, and Research & Development, and Electric Power Equipment & Buildings Exemption

 Required Documentation

-Any document may be regarded as a partial exemption certificate if it contains all of the following:
+Any document may be regarded as a partial exemption certificate if it contains all the following:

-• The signature of the purchaser, the purchaser's agent, or the purchaser's employee.
+• The signature of the purchaser, the purchaser's authorized representative, or the purchaser's employee.

 • The name, address, and telephone number of the purchaser.